tocantrell/sd-refdrop/README.md

 | ![Base](examples/base.png) | ![Real Base](examples/real_base.png) | ![Real Merge](examples/real_merge.png) | ![Real Diff](examples/real_diff.png) |

 ## Usage Guide
 Install by using the `Extensions` tab from within the ReForge web interface.
-After reloading the interface on the `txt2img` tab select `RefDrop` from the drop down menu at the bottom under `Script`.
+Navigate to the `Install from URL` tab and copy and enter the URL to this repository then click `Install`.
+When it finishes, go to the `Installed` tab and click `Apply and restart UI`.
+After reloading the interface, on the `txt2img` tab select `RefDrop` from the drop down menu at the bottom under `Script`.

 First, find a specific image you want to use as the base for merging.
 Once you've found the single image output you'll use, save its seed using the recycle symbol next to the `Seed` field.
 Click `Enabled` from the RefDrop menu and under `Mode` select `Save`.
 The RFG Coefficient doesn't matter for this first step, as we are only saving the network details about the base image for the next step.

 > [!WARNING]
 > This will save a large amount of data to the `extensions\refdrop\latents` folder.
 The small base image above took 5,602 files totalling 7.3GB.
-More detailed images using hires fix and ADetailer can go 100+GB.
-However, this data is only written to disk during the `Save` step, and the files generated and cleared out every time you run a new `Save`.
+More detailed images using hires fix and ADetailer can go much larger.
+However, this data is only written to disk during the `Save` step, and these files are deleted and replaced every time you run a new `Save`.

 > [!TIP]
 > This extension only saves one base image data at a time.
 If you have multiple images you care about, it might be easiest to save the details of the prompt and seed and rerun the `Save` step as needed.
 Alternatively, you can backup the contents of the `extensions\refdrop\latents` folder, but this is a lot of data.